Structures and physical properties of V-based kagome metals CsV$_{6}$Sb$_{6}$ and CsV$_{8}$Sb$_{12}$

 As shown in Fig. 4(b), the Hall resistivity $\rho_{yx}(\mu_{0}H)$ of CsV$_{6}$Sb$_{6}$ shows a convex shape at low-field region and changes to a nearly linear behavior at high-field region.
 Moreover, the slopes of $\rho_{yx}(\mu_{0}H)$ curves in the whole temperature range are positive.
 In contrast, the $\rho_{yx}(\mu_{0}H)$ curves of CsV$_{8}$Sb$_{12}$ at high fields and low temperatures exhibit linear behaviors with negative slopes.
 These results suggest that the dominant carriers are holes and electrons in CsV$_{6}$Sb$_{6}$ and CsV$_{8}$Sb$_{12}$, respectively.
-Moreover, different from CsV$_{6}$Sb$_{6}$, the low-temperature $\rho_{yx}(\mu_{0}H)$ curve of CsV$_{6}$Sb$_{6}$ has a maximum value.
+Moreover, different from CsV$_{6}$Sb$_{6}$, the low-temperature $\rho_{yx}(\mu_{0}H)$ curve of CsV$_{8}$Sb$_{12}$ has a maximum value.
 It shifts to higher fields with increasing temperature and the corresponding field $H_{m}$ is larger than 9 T when $T>$ 200 K. The Hall coefficient $R_{\rm H}(T)\equiv\rho_{yx}(\mu_{0}H)/\mu_{0}H$ determined from the linear fits of $\rho_{yx}(\mu_{0}H,T)$ curves at high-field region.
 For CsV$_{6}$Sb$_{6}$, the $R_{\rm H}(T)$ shows a weak temperature dependence (Fig. 4(e)).
 However, the $R_{\rm H}(T)$ of CsV$_{8}$Sb$_{12}$ is almost unchanged when $T\leq$ 75 K and then increases at higher temperature with changing the sign from negative to positive at 225 K. Because of the saturation behavior of MR, this temperature dependence and sign change of $R_{\rm H}(T)$ should not be ascribed to the type change of dominant carriers at high temperature but be explained by the shift of low-field part of $R_{\rm H}$ with $H<H_{m}$ to 9 T. For this region, carrier mobility $\mu$ has a significant influence on $R_{\rm H}$ according to the two-band model \cite{Ziman}.
 At 2 K, we evaluate the apparent carrier concentration $n_{a}$ using the formula $|R_{\rm H}|=1/|e|n_{a}$ and it is 6.18(1)$\times$10$^{21}$ cm$^{-3}$ and 2.718(8)$\times$10$^{21}$ cm$^{-3}$ for CsV$_{6}$Sb$_{6}$ and CsV$_{8}$Sb$_{12}$, respectively.
 In addition, according to the single-band model, the value of $\mu$ can be calculated using the formula $\mu=\sigma_{xx}(0)/|e|n_{a}\approx 1/|e|n_{a}\rho_{xx}(0)=R_{\rm H}/\rho_{xx}(0)$.